rohitk523/Medilink/medilink_flutter/README.md

 samples, guidance on mobile development, and a full API reference.

-# make patientcreate and patientdata two endpoints
-# patientdata endpoint takes one argument which is username
-# so if we signup and for same username we add dob, height and weight data for that username
-# After submit we see dashboard and for profile we see all data except password

 # create visit table
 # create doctor table signup and login like patient